Look what came in the mail last week.

 The bakery is named after Shabtai, the owner of the company, who learned the art of baking from his father, and has been honing his craft for over 30 years.
 His mission is to provide the finest quality baked goods that are free of most allergens, yet provide a familiar culinary experience, one that many in the gluten free community have given up on ever experiencing again.

-We, in particular, are looking to test any gluten free products on members of the regular gluten eating world as well, just to invite a more objective comparison against regular fare.
-Those of you that are familiar with our own preference for whole gluten free grain alternatives and low or no sugar, should take note, that in a general product review, we try to stay completely neutral, instead of becoming dogmatic about one or two ingredients.
+In reviewing a product, we always look to test any gluten free products on members of the regular ‘gluten eating world’ as well, just to invite a more objective comparison against regular fare.
+As you know, our personal preference is eating gluten free whole grain, or grain free along with absolutely no conventional sugars.
+However, in a general product review, we try to stay completely neutral, instead of becoming dogmatic about one or two ingredients.
 Instead, we are looking at whether a company’s product provides truthful disclosure, overall value to the gluten free community, and above all, meeting the requirements of being prepared in a dedicated and certified gluten free facility.

 Since Shabtai was very generous in providing us with five different boxes of products, we felt it necessary to invite a larger group of individuals to help in our review.
 As mentioned, we wanted to invite celiac and gluten-free individuals as well as non-allergen concerned people to take part in this review.
 Therefore, we held a gluten-free product tasting at Stockton Hair Artists in Albuquerque, NM.
 Thomas Stockton, our personal hairdresser, invited several friends and other stylists, some of which are gluten intolerant, or have other food allergies, to participate in our taste test.